Robert Barbour Johnson

-Robert Barbour Johnson (1907–1987) was an artist and writer of weird fiction, whose stories were allegedly admired by H.P.
-Lovecraft.
+Robert Barbour Johnson (1907–1987) was an American artist and writer of weird fiction, whose stories were allegedly admired by H. P. Lovecraft.
 Johnson wrote "Far Below" (1939), voted in 1953 by readers as the best story ever published in Weird Tales magazine.
 This story is still well regarded, and continues to be regularly anthologized in major collections such as The Weird (2010) and The Century's Best Horror Fiction (2012).